University of Colorado Boulder: Academics

 The University of Colorado Boulder is divided into several colleges and schools.
-While the college of Arts and Sciences is by far the largest, the university also consists of the college of Engineering and Applied Sciences, the Program in Environmental Design, Education, Music, Law, and the Leeds School of Business, plus a new College of Media, Communication, and Information that debuted in 2014.
+While the college of Arts and Sciences is by far the largest, the university also consists of the college of Engineering and Applied Science, the Program in Environmental Design, Education, Music, Law, the Leeds School of Business, and the College of Communication, Media, Design and Information.
 Most, if not all, of these colleges and schools, also incorporate master- and doctorate-level degree programs.
 At the university, there are currently approximately 3,400 courses available in over 150 disciplines making up 85 majors ranging from Accounting to Women's Studies.

 University of Colorado School of Law is the smallest and most selective of the colleges.
 The Wolf Law Building, the new home of the Law School, was dedicated on September 8, 2006, by United States Supreme Court justice Stephen Breyer.

 The Leeds School of Business has an enrollment of 3,300 students including undergraduates, master's candidates, and Ph.D. candidates.
 The undergraduate program ranks 39th in the country and the undergraduate entrepreneurship program ranks 14th in the nation.
 The MBA program ranks 26th among all public universities.
 The faculty are ranked 38th in the nation according to the Academy of Management Journal.

 CU Boulder adopted an honor code in 2000 following growing concerns about academic dishonesty on campus in the late 1990s.
 A copy of the code stating "On my honor, as a University of Colorado Boulder student, I have neither given nor received unauthorized assistance on this work" is engraved on a metal plate and posted in every classroom on campus.

 Undergraduates who seek an academic challenge may participate in CU's Honors Program.
 Begun in 1931, the Honors Program currently consists of the top ten percent of incoming freshmen and participating undergraduates with a 3.3 GPA or greater (on a 4.0 scale).
 The program offers over 40 honors classes each semester taught by tenured or tenure-track professors and limited to class sizes of 17 students.
 Honors students also have the opportunity to graduate with honors, high honors, and highest honors, by writing and defending a thesis during their senior year.
 The program extends into the residence halls through the Kittredge Honors Program.
 The Presidents Leadership Class is a program for top scholars at the University of Colorado Boulder.
 Scholars participate in a four-year leadership development program.
 The program provides opportunities to the top fifty students at CU from every major and discipline.

-One option for students (mostly freshman and sophomores) living on campus is to join a residential academic program (RAP).
+One option for students (mostly freshmen and sophomores) living on campus is to join a residential academic program (RAP).
 Each RAP focuses on a curricular theme and offers courses in the residence hall itself.
 The programs also include educational activities.